 If you haven’t roasted garlic before, you need to hop on this train stat.
 Roasting garlic transforms it from a tangy flavor to, well, one of the best flavors in the world (to put it lightly).

-Once the sweet potatoes have cooked at the garlic has roasted, we’ll quickly whip together Greek yogurt, rosemary, and the garlic to make our sauce.
+Once the sweet potatoes have cooked and the garlic has roasted, we’ll quickly whip together Greek yogurt, rosemary, and the garlic to make our sauce.
 The final result is going to be crunchy yet tender, sweet yet savory, hands-down-so-tasty sweet potato wedges that I think you’re really going to love!

 Oven-Baked Sweet Potato Wedges